tomgriesler/openmrf_documentation/docs/quickstart.md

 Navigate to `main_sequences/fingerprinting` and open `pulseq_mrf.m`.
 At the beginnning of every sequence creation script, you will define five flags:

 - `flag_backup`: when set to 1, a `.seq` file and all corresponding backup files are saved in a subfolder in your specified backup path.
 When set to 0, nothing is saved.
+!!! warning "Timestamps"
+    You can only create one sequence per minute with this flag active, otherwise the timestamps used in the naming convention would be ambiguous (more information [here](wiki/timestamps.md)).

 - `flag_report`: when set to 1, a timing check report will be printed to the command window.
 When set to 2, additional hardware checks will be performed (takes longer).
 - `flag_pns`: when set to 1, a PNS simulation will be performed.
 Only works if you have a correctly named `.asc` file in the correct file location (see [here](#asc-info)).
 Per default, the PNS will be simulated for an axial slice.
 To change this default behavior, add a line
 ```matlab